 Installment loans are the bread and butter of loans.
-Aninstallment loanis a sum of money that you take out on a loan, and agree to pay back over a set time period with an agreed-upon interest rate.
-Typically, an installment loan's interest rate will be lower than that of debts collected on credit cards, which can make them useful in transferring debt or managing a sum too large to pay off in only a few months.
+An installment loan is a sum of money you borrow and agree to pay back over a set period with an agreed-upon interest rate.
+Typically, an installment loan's interest rate will be lower than that of debts collected on credit cards, making them helpful in transferring debt or managing a sum too large to pay off in only a few months.
 Some of the most recognizable types of installment loans include:

-Any type of lending, including through an installment loan, is reported by the lender to credit agencies.
-These agencies' jobs are to keep a record of what you have borrowed, how successfully you have paid it back, and then calculate that into a score between 300 and 850, and the higher your score is, the better.
-This score helps future lenders know if you are a responsible borrower, and how much they might be willing to give out on loan—if at all.
-Before you do any borrowing, make sure youknow what your credit score is.
+The lender reports any type of lending, including an installment loan, to credit agencies.
+These agencies' jobs are to record what you have borrowed and how successfully you have paid it back and then calculate that into a score between 300 and 850.
+The higher your score is, the better.
+This score helps future lenders know if you are a responsible borrower and how much they might be willing to give out on a loan.
+So before you do any borrowing, make sure you know what your credit score is.

-Credit is typically based off of these items: new account activity, payment history, length of history, amounts owed, and diversity of accounts.
-Just by applying and taking out a loan, you begin your credit journey and tick off boxes in the ‘new account activity’, ‘diversity of accounts’, and ‘length of history’ categories.
-When you use an installment loan and pay it off on time over time, you begin to create a profile for yourself that indicates you are a responsible borrower, which builds your credit score and opens doors to other lenders and larger sums.
+Credit is typically based on these items: new account activity, payment history, length of history, amounts owed, and diversity of accounts.
+By applying for and taking out a loan, you begin your credit journey and tick off boxes in the new account activity, diversity of accounts, and length of history categories.
+Then, when you take out an installment loan and pay it back over time, you show that you are a responsible borrower.
+This raises your credit score and lets you borrow more money from other lenders.

-If you transfer your debt into that new loan and pay off the one with the higher interest rate, then you'll have an easier time handling the money you owe, and build your credit in the process.
+If you transfer your debt into that new loan and pay off the one with the higher interest rate, you'll have an easier time handling the money you owe and building your credit.

 The same can be said with credit card debt.
-Credit cards work on a system ofrevolving debt, meaning that they have a range of credit to be used and must be paid on a flexible monthly requirement.
+Credit cards work on a system of revolving debt, meaning that they have a range of credit to be used and must be paid on a flexible monthly basis.
 If your credit score has taken a hit from outstanding debt on your credit card, then an installment loan can take some of that weight off and assist you in paying it off with smaller interest rates.
-This would best be used in avoiding maxing out your credit card, which you'd want to avoid because it increases yourcredit utilization rateand significantly lowers your credit score.
+But, again, this would best be used to avoid maxing out your credit card, which you'd want to avoid because it increases your credit utilization rate and significantly lowers your credit score.

-Debt consolidationdoes hurt your credit score, albeit temporarily.
-Since you are taking on more debt, you will go through a period of time when your score dips; however, if you pay off the loan within the agreed-upon time responsibly, then your credit will be far greater than prior to your consolidation.
-It's vital to keep in mind that this method only works if you use the loan to retire existing debt as opposed to taking on more.
+Debt consolidation does hurt your credit score, albeit temporarily.
+Since you are taking on more debt, you will go through a period when your score dips; however, if you pay off the loan within the agreed-upon timeframe, your credit will be far greater than before your consolidation.
+It's vital to remember that this method only works if you use the loan to retire existing debt instead of taking on more.

-Installment loan utilization is a calculation that evaluates how much you owe on your loans and is the primary affecter on your credit score.
+Installment loan utilization is a calculation that evaluates how much you owe on your loans and is the primary factor in determining your credit score.
 The calculation is current loan balances divided by original loan amounts equals installment loan utilization.
-The higher your utilization percent is, the higher you are as a risk, which lowers your credit score.
-This is because 30% of your credit score comes from amounts owed, and that is derived from your utilization scores; however, there is a plus side to this.
+The higher your utilization percentage, the higher your risk, which lowers your credit score.
+This is because 30% of your credit score comes from amounts owed, which are derived from your utilization scores; however, there is a plus side to this.
 A high installment loan utilization percentage does not harm your score nearly as much as a high credit card utilization percentage, so even though you may owe quite the sum, it is much better to do so through an installment loan than through revolving credit.

-Most of the ways that an installment loan can negatively affect your credit score are minor and temporary—the only way it would greatly affect your score is if you failed to make your payments on time or if you default on the loan, which really, you don't want to do on any method of money borrowing.
+Most of the ways that an installment loan can negatively affect your credit score are minor and temporary—the only way it would greatly affect your score is if you failed to make your payments on time or if you defaulted on the loan, which really, you don't want to do on any method of borrowing money.

-A hard inquiry from applying for an installment loan will briefly lower your score until you have shown that you can responsibly make payments on the new loan.
-This happens with any newly opened loan, and is not necessarily unique to an installment loan; however, what is unique to an installment loan is paying off your loan early.
+When you apply for an installment loan, a hard inquiry will temporarily lower your credit score until you show you can repay the new loan responsibly.
+This happens with any newly opened loan, which is not necessarily unique to an installment loan.
+However, paying off your loan early is unique to an installment loan.

-If you pay off your loan earlier than the supplied time, there are both positive and negative effects.
+If you pay off your loan earlier than the specified time, there are positive and negative effects.
 Positively, you will obviate the interest you would have otherwise paid on the loan, thereby saving money.
-Negatively, your account diversity and length of history will take a hit once you have closed the loan, which collectively impacts 25% of your score.
+However, negatively, your account diversity and length of history will take a hit once you have closed the loan, which collectively impacts 25% of your score.

-Installment loans are not inherently good or bad—it all depends on your ability to handle debt and whether or not you actually understand the terms of your loan.
-You can use an installment loan to consolidate debt and build credit simultaneously, so long as you do so to pay for existing debt and not to create more, and so long as you have found a loan that provides a better interest rate and timeline.
+Installment loans are not inherently good or bad.
+It all depends on your ability to handle debt and whether or not you understand the terms of your loan.
+You can use an installment loan to consolidate debt and build credit simultaneously, so long as you do so to pay off existing debt, not to create more, and so long as you have found a loan that provides a better interest rate and timeline.
 The perks of this process, and of taking out a loan in general to build your credit profile, will outweigh most cons so long as you borrow responsibly.